 How does wage growth at small businesses in regional and urban areas compare?
 Xero crunched the numbers, and found wages at businesses in urban areas were growing 4.2 percent per year, or about a third faster than at regional peers.

-Following on from the State of small businesses report, Xero examined tens of thousands of businesses to see whether access to broadband and cloud-based apps supported revenue growth and employment.
-Among businesses on Xero, the data showed that those in mature regions grew employment by one-third more than peers in non mature regions.
+Following on from the State of small businesses report, Xero examined tens of thousands of businesses to see whether broadband access and cloud-based apps supported revenue growth and employment.
+Among businesses on Xero, the data showed that those in mature regions grew employment by one-third more than peers in non-mature regions.
 And businesses on Xero with at least one integrated app saw revenue grow almost twice as fast as peers with no apps.

 This article is an extract from the Xero website and is written in general terms and therefore cannot be relied on to cover specific situations; application of the principles set out will depend upon the particular circumstances involved and we recommend that you obtain professional advice before acting or refraining from acting on any of its contents.